Anthropic principle

-In cosmology and philosophy of science, the anthropic principle, also known as the observation selection effect, is the proposition that the range of possible observations that could be made about the universe is limited by the fact that observations are only possible in the type of universe that is capable of developing observers in the first place.
+In cosmology and philosophy of science, the anthropic principle (also known as the observation selection effect) is the proposition that the range of possible observations made about a universe is limited by the fact that observations can only be made if that universe is capable of developing observers in the first place.
 Proponents of the anthropic principle argue that it explains why the universe has the age and the fundamental physical constants necessary to accommodate intelligent life.
 If either had been significantly different, no one would have been around to make observations.
 Anthropic reasoning has been used to address the question as to why certain measured physical constants take the values that they do, rather than some other arbitrary values, and to explain a perception that the universe appears to be finely tuned for the existence of life.

 There are many different formulations of the anthropic principle.
 Philosopher Nick Bostrom counts thirty, but the underlying principles can be divided into "weak" and "strong" forms, depending on the types of cosmological claims they entail.

 Definition and basis

 The principle was formulated as a response to a series of observations that the laws of nature and parameters of the universe have values that are consistent with conditions for life as it is known rather than values that would not be consistent with life on Earth.
 The anthropic principle states that this is an a posteriori necessity, because if life were impossible, no living entity would be there to observe it, and thus it would not be known.
 That is, it must be possible to observe some universe, and hence, the laws and constants of any such universe must accommodate that possibility.

 The term anthropic in "anthropic principle" has been argued to be a misnomer.
 While singling out the currently observable kind of carbon-based life, none of the finely tuned phenomena require human life or some kind of carbon chauvinism.
 Any form of life or any form of heavy atom, stone, star, or galaxy would do; nothing specifically human or anthropic is involved.

 The anthropic principle has given rise to some confusion and controversy, partly because the phrase has been applied to several distinct ideas.
 All versions of the principle have been accused of discouraging the search for a deeper physical understanding of the universe.
 Critics of the weak anthropic principle point out that its lack of falsifiability entails that it is non-scientific and therefore inherently not useful.
-Stronger variants of the anthropic principle which are not tautologies can still make claims considered controversial by some; these would be contingent upon empirical verification.
+Stronger variants of the anthropic principle that are not tautologies can still make claims considered controversial by some; these would be contingent upon empirical verification.